Here can be a brief introduction

 Fortunately, there are work-arounds that'll help you deal with each one.

-Check Your Radiator For These Issues Before Installing Hardwood
+Check Your Radiator Before You Begin

 Invariably, working around your home’s radiator might prove to be the trickiest and most challenging part of this DIY.
 Yet before you start any work, now is the time to check that everything is working correctly with the radiator.